RobertBorghese/laxe-docs/src/2_syntax/Classes.md

 ## `self` Reference

 Unlike Python, Laxe does not require an explicit `self` argument in methods.
-It is automatically available on all instance methods. (*Laxe also supports the `this` keyword, which acts as an alias for `self`.*)
+It is automatically available on all instance methods.
 ```laxe
 class MyClass:
 	var member: int